Cuban Missile Crisis: Blockade challenged

-At 5:00 pm EDT on October 25, William Clements announced that the missiles in Cuba were still actively being worked on.
-That report was later verified by a CIA report that suggested there had been no slowdown at all.
+At 5:00 pm EDT on 25 October, William Clements announced that the missiles in Cuba were still being worked on.
+This was later verified by a CIA report that suggested there had been no slowdown.
 In response, Kennedy issued Security Action Memorandum 199, authorizing the loading of nuclear weapons onto aircraft under the command of SACEUR, which had the duty of carrying out first air strikes on the Soviet Union.
-Kennedy claimed that the blockade had succeeded when the USSR turned back fourteen ships presumably carrying offensive weapons.
-The first indication of this came from a report from the British GCHQ sent to the White House Situation Room containing intercepted communications from Soviet ships reporting their positions.
-On October 24, Kislovodsk, a Soviet cargo ship, reported a position north-east of where it had been 24 hours earlier indicating it had "discontinued" its voyage and turned back towards the Baltic.
-The next day, reports showed more ships originally bound for Cuba had altered their course.
+Kennedy claimed that the blockade had succeeded when the USSR turned back fourteen ships presumed to be carrying offensive weapons.
+The first indication of this was in a report from British GCHQ sent to the White House Situation Room which contained intercepted communications from Soviet ships reporting their positions.
+On 24 October, Kislovodsk, a Soviet cargo ship, reported a position north-east of where it had been 24 hours earlier, indicating it had "discontinued" its voyage and turned back towards the Baltic.
+The next day, further reports showed that more ships originally bound for Cuba had altered their course.